vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 50 Cf. e.g. CII V, 13 \(1.
 28\) \( ācandrādityakālīya\).
 Of course such compounds, though rather rare, also occur in the classical works of Sanskrit literature; cf. e.g. Raghuvaṁśa 1.5.

-51 ṭ Bloch \(ASI Annual Report \(ASIAR\) 1903–04, 113, 116\) reports two seals dating from the Gupta period found in Basarh with the legend ‘Gomuṇd
+51 ṭ Bloch \(ASI Annual Report \(ASIAR\) 1903–04, 113, 116\) reports two seals dating from the Gupta period found in Basarh with the legend ‘Gomuṇḍaka’.

-. aka’.
 Thaplyal \(1972, 286\)

-lists ‘Muṇd

-. a’ among the name-endings ‘after races and tribes’, referring to seals found in Basarh \(ḍP.
+lists ‘Muṇḍa’ among the name-endings ‘after races and tribes’, referring to seals found in Basarh \(ḍP.
 Spooner in ASIAR 1913–13, 131\) and Patna \(Journal of the Bihar and Orissa Research Society \(JBORS\) X, 192\).
 In an inscription dating from the reign of

 138